Arvind422/lab-agile-planning/.github/ISSUE_TEMPLATE/userstory.md

 ---
-name: Custom issue template
+name: UserStory
-about: Describe this issue template's purpose here.
+about: Use this template to streamline information you track about user stories
 title: ''
 labels: ''
 assignees: ''